 Welcome to the Black Forest: MPS through the decades – a short history of the label

 The label’s actual birth was in 1968, but it had a colorful prelude that entails the famous initials HGBS.
 As co-owner of the electronics manufacturer SABA, Industrialist Hans Georg Brunner-Schwer (HGBS) was not only an ardent audio engineer; he was also an amateur pianist who was crazy about music.
 In 1958 he built a recording studio above the living room in his villa.
 It contained the most sophisticated audio equipment available at that time.
 When Oscar Peterson came to Zurich to perform a concert in 1961, Brunner-Schwer lured Peterson to his villa, and the first house concert in the Black Forest.
 The Canadian was so impressed by HGBS’s recording of the concert (“I never heard myself like this before…”), that he decided to come back every year for a another living room session.
 Meanwhile, starting in 1963 HGBS began to produce records under the label name SABA.
 The recordings included pianists Wolfgang Dauner and Horst Jankowski.
 George Duke also appeared as guest for the first time in 1966.
-When Brunner-Schwer left SABA in 1968, he founded MPS (Musik Produktion Schwarzwald (Black Forest)) Records.
+When Brunner-Schwer left SABA in 1968, he founded MPS (Musik Produktion Schwarzwald trans: Black Forest Music Productions).
 The Peterson recordings were the first release under the new name – this became possible since Peterson had finished his contract with Verve.
 It was the beginning of an illustrious catalogue which contained over 500 releases by 1982.

-There has always been a prominent place for young German musicians within the European section of the MPS catalogue, and it continues to make an impression on the evolution of German jazz history.
+There has always been a prominent place for young German musicians within the European section of the MPS catalogue, and it continues to make an impression on the evolution of German jazz.
 MPS was instrumental in putting such performers as Volker Kriegel, Wolfgang Dauner, and the two Kühn brothers, Joachim and Rolf, on the international map.
 Albert Mangelsdorff and Gunter Hampel, two distinctive performers out of the Avant-garde and free music milieu, found their space on the MPS label alongside the likes of internationally renowned musicians Archie Shepp and Cecil Taylor.
-Eventually MPS devoted itself to classical music.
+Eventually, MPS devoted itself to classical music.
 A Bösendorfer Grand Imperial, the “Rolls Royce of concert grands”, was bought for pianist Friedrich Gulda’s use.
 The piano still stands resolutely in place in the studio, along with the original red markings signifying the ideal positions for the recording mikes.

 Catch-word “today”: In 1983 Brunner-Schwer sold most of the rights to the MPS recordings to Polygram.
 Brunner-Schwer devoted himself to his new label, HGBS Music Production, primarily overseeing classical recordings.
 A number of MPS recordings have been released in CD format by Polygram/Universal, and more recently by the Promising Music record label.
 After the death of HGBS in 2004, the tape machines in Villingen were quiet for a short time.
-Over the last four years Brunner-Schwer’s son Matthias and long-time jazz-crazed colleague Friedhelm Schulz have revived this unique Black Forest institution with new recordings, many of them analog.
-As in the past, the repertoire is broad and deep, with such stellar artists as pianist Johannes Mössinger and the oriental jazz formation FisFüz as well as big bands.
+Over the last years Brunner-Schwer’s son Matthias and long-time jazz-crazed colleague Friedhelm Schulz have revived this unique Black Forest institution with new recordings, many of them analog.